 Garden camping is a great option if you want to sleep outdoors as a family but don’t feel confident enough to tackle a campsite.
 It’s cheap, safe, very local, (mostly) stress-free, and loads of fun!

-As a couple who love being outdoors but have never been fond of sleeping in tents, Gemma and I have always been fair-weather campers at best.
+As a couple who love being outdoors but have never been fond of sleeping in tents, we’ve always been fair-weather campers at best.
 We both hate cramped spaces, being cold and wet, getting kept awake by rowdy campers, and then being woken up early by the sun.
 We also hate faffing about pitching fiddly tents, cramming half the contents of our house into the back of the car then realising we’ve left the pegs and torch at home – and most of all we just despise having a bad night’s sleep.

 Throw a crazy toddler into the mix who doesn’t even like sleeping in his own warm, comfy bed, and you’ve got a recipe for pure camping misery.
 But you’ve got to try these things, right?
 So that’s exactly what we did last weekend, and here’s what we learned.